Aneroid, Saskatchewan

 Aneroid (2016 population 50) is a special service area in the Rural Municipality of Auvergne No. 76 in southwestern Saskatchewan, Canada.
-The community is approximately 70 km southeast of Swift Current at the intersection of Highway 13 and Highway 612.
+The community is approximately 70 km southeast of Swift Current at the intersection of Highway 13 (Red Coat Trail / Ghost Town Trail) and Highway 609.

 History

 Prior to December 31, 2008, Aneroid was incorporated as a village, and was restructured as a special service area under the jurisdiction of the RM of Auvergne No. 76 on that date.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Aneroid had a population of 25 living in 16 of its 32 total private dwellings, a change of from its 2016 population of 50.
 With a land area of 0.97 km2, it had a population density of in 2021.

 History

 The most popular version of the origin of the name is that the first survey party lost its aneroid barometer on the present townsite.
 Many of the streets in the village are named after surveyor's instruments.

 The post office was established as Val Blair on February 1, 1911, and renamed Aneroid on December 1, 1913.
 Formerly a village, Aneroid was restructured as a special service area on December 31, 2008, under the administration of R.M.
 Auvergne No. 76.

 Significant remaining historic buildings in the community include the 1915 Public School and the 1926 United Church.
 The two-storey, brick Public School was designed by Stanley Edgar Storey, one of the most significant architects in Saskatchewan; it operated from 1915 to 1997.
 The red-brick church was designed by architect Charles Nicholson and built in 1926.